39 Garden Wall Ideas

 Between plant arrangements, patio furniture, and pergola styles, there’s no shortage of head-turning garden ideas begging to make their way into your backyard.
-But one area you might be overlooking is your garden wall.
+But one area you might be overlooking is garden wall ideas.

 Garden walls aren’t just there for structural support or to mark property lines.
-The right garden wall design could completely transform the look and function of your outdoor living space.
+The right garden wall design can completely transform the look and function of your outdoor living space.

 Keep reading for the top garden wall ideas to give your home’s landscaping that finishing touch it might be missing.

 See more about - 85 Vertical Garden Ideas

 There’s no questioning the importance of multi-use spaces when it comes to interior home design.
 The same is also true for your outdoor living spaces.